aleesgoraya/Projectchess/README.md

 <img src="https://raw.githubusercontent.com/aleesgoraya/Projectchess/master/images/chessboard.PNG" width="350" height="350"/>

 ## This is not your traditional chess game.
 The controls are simple; Use your mouse to click on the piece you want to move.
 After selecting your piece, click on the square you want to move to.
 Simple right!.
-## However, if you make and invalid move(click on a square where a move cannot be made) you loose!
+## However, if you make and invalid move(click on a square where a move cannot be made) you lose!

 ## Documentation